featdd/dpn_glossary/README.md

 - Over the constant-editor you will be able to make some configurations.
 - You must set the listPage and detailPage to have the list- and detailplugin working.
  - If you just want some wrapped terms and no list- & detailpage you can keep it empty.
+- There are also example styles and scripts for the views and a tiny CSS3 Tooltip
+ - CSS: EXT:dpn_glossary/Resources/Public/css/styles.min.css
+ - JS:  EXT:dpn_glossary/Resources/Public/js/scripts.min.css

 ## Settings